Selecting a Rod and Reel Combo

-Combs are ready to use, "out of the box".
+Combos are ready to use, "out of the box".
 All you have to do is wind line onto the spool and add the terminal tackle of your choice.
 Some combos even come with line pre-wound.
 In general, combos are attractively priced, which makes them appealing for budget and value-conscious customers.
 A combo has a matched rod and reel, so you don't have to worry about the action of the rod (and whether it has the right flexibility) or the gear ratio of the reel (and whether it has enough mechanical advantage).
-Someone-a fishing tackle expert-has done this work for you, so you don't have to.
+A fishing tackle expert has done this work for you, so you don't have to.

 Many anglers who buy combos want to enjoy recreational fishing and need a relatively simple, effective and inexpensive rig.
 Novices or value-conscious anglers who don't want to customize tackle are prime candidates for combos, as are parents who want something functional and cheap for their kids to learn on.
 However, combos also can be sophisticated, with good components, specifically designed for a variety of fishing techniques.

 Choosing a Rod and Reel Combo

 Shimano's Triton Lever Drag (TLD) reel is matched with a 6' Star stand-up rod for a lightweight and reliable conventional combo.

 The Jigmaster baitcasting combo features Penn's 7' Slammer rod and Jigmaster reel.

 - Bait casting is the art of casting an artificial lure with a revolving-spool reel.
 Practiced in both salt and fresh water, it's called bait casting because when the technique was developed a century ago, it was used strictly for casting live minnows as bait.